THE PARENTING DARE BLOG

 I would like to say that I felt stuck in this place of wanting to leave and wanting to stay.
 But that wasn’t it… I was a good Catholic kid.
 I knew what was wrong and what was right.
 I just couldn’t figure out that when the time came I kept choosing the wrong!

-In high school I joined a group of men called “The Knights of the Holy Queen” founded by Tony Brandt and Chris Stewart of Casting Nets.
+In high school I joined a group of men called “The Knights of the Holy Queen” founded by Tony Brandt and Chris Stewart of Wichita.

 Knights was huge for me.
 It taught me what brotherhood was and how transformative a relationship with our heavenly mother was.
 More than anything, Knights showed me how powerful a group of men with good intentions could really be.